List and Comparison of the Top Penetration Testing Tools (Security Testing Tools) used by the professionals. Research Done for you!

 Wouldn’t it be fun if a company hired you to hack its website/network/Server?
-Well, Yeah!!!
+Well, yeah!

-Penetration testing, commonly called as pen-testing is a on a roll in the testing circle these days.
-The reason is not hard to guess – with the change in the way computer systems are used and built, security takes center stage.
+Penetration Testing, commonly known as Pen-Testing, is on a roll in the testing circle nowadays.
+The reason is not too hard to guess – with the change in the way computer systems are used and built, security takes center stage.

 Let us now quickly see: